jsmoriss/jsm-force-ssl/readme.txt

 **Simply activate the plugin and you're done:**

-There are no plugin settings to adjust and no changes made to your WordPress configuration.
+There are no plugin settings to adjust, and no changes are made to your WordPress configuration &mdash; simply activate or deactivate the plugin.

-**This plugin is significantly different than most plugins of this type** (*in a good way*):
+**Significantly different than most other plugins of this type** (*in a good way*):

 Other plugins use [PHP's output buffer](https://secure.php.net/manual/en/function.ob-start.php) to search and replace URLs within the webpage document. *Using PHP's output filter is error prone and much slower* than hooking native WordPress filters in combination with permanent 301 redirects ([which are considered best for SEO when moving from HTTP to HTTPS](https://en.wikipedia.org/wiki/HTTP_301)).

-**Also checks for and honors proxy / load-balancing variables:**
+**Checks for and honors proxy / load-balancing variables:**

 * HTTP_X_FORWARDED_PROTO
 * HTTP_X_FORWARDED_SSL